S1mplector/Synaptune/README.md

 # Simbeat

-A binaural beat simulator web tool, structured as a monorepo using Clean Architecture principles.
+A binaural beat simulator web tool, structured as a monorepo using clean architecture principles.

 ## Architecture Overview